Warm-Up and Icebreaker Games

-- If you were a colour, what would it be?
+- If you were a color, what would it be?

 - Which superpower would you choose?
 Why?

-- What was your favourite TV show as a child?
+- What was your favorite TV show as a child?

-You can put the answers on the online whiteboard, discuss them together with you team members and have so much fun.
+You can put the answers on the online whiteboard, discuss them together with your team members and have so much fun.

-Almost all effective group activities and also the warm-ups work in a regular group size of 10 - 30 people.
+Almost all effective group activities like ice-breaker games work in a regular group size of 10 - 30 people.

-But what if you need to conduct a session where you have many more participants?
-The warm-ups and ice breakers, which work well with regular small group sizes, will probably not work at all or not very effective with larger groups.
+But what if you should conduct a session where you have many more participants?
+The warm-ups and icebreakers, which work well with regular group sizes, will probably not work at all or not very effectively with larger groups.

 It is often difficult to attract the attention of so many participants, even for an experienced facilitator.
 But don't worry, there are solutions to the problem!

-It is usually recommended that each subgroup includes staff from different departments.
-This allows the participants to organise themselves and to play the game effectively within their sub-group.
+It is usually recommended that each subgroup includes participants from different departments or areas.
+This allows the participants to organize themselves and to play the game effectively within their subgroup.

-The subdivision into subgroups can be made according to any characteristics: age, favourite food, hometown/-land or hair colour.
+The subdivision into subgroups can be made according to any characteristics: age, favorite food, hometown/-land or hair color.

-For the remote team members, special characteristics can be considered: Size of the flat or house, distance from the main office in kilometres and so on.
+For online meetings and workshops, special characteristics can be considered: Size of the flat or house, distance from the main office in kilometres and so on.

 The results of a first icebreaker game can also be used for future activities.
 For example, the results of the "Guess where I come from" can help in the subdivision according to the characteristic origin.